 If your landlord fails to comply with the terms of the lease, you may want to withhold your rent, which will likely trigger a lawsuit.
 However, you may have defenses or a cause of action (counterclaim) against your landlord under certain circumstances, if he/she:

 - Fails to provide a functional space, even if space becomes unusable due to causes out of the landlord’s control, such as the 9/11 attacks.

 - Interferes with building services, as in the case where the elevator breaks or the lights in the corridor go out, and he/she fails to repair these items.

-- Allows the building to deteriorate, “commits waste” or fails to make required repairs.
+- Allows the building to deteriorate, “commits waste” or fails to make the required repairs.

-- Fails to provide essential services and maintenance, such as utility connections, heat and air conditioning, access to an entry door, or ability to use a parking lot.
+- Fails to provide essential services and maintenance, such as utility connections, heat, and air conditioning, access to an entry door, or the ability to use a parking lot.

 - Delivers a short notice of eviction, especially when it suits the landlord’s aim to evict you so he/she can pursue a better business opportunity.

 Contact your Legal Counsel

 Whether you are dealing with a Notice to Cure, where the landlord claims you are in violation of the lease, non-payment, eviction, or a situation in which you think your landlord is not fulfilling the terms of the lease, or any other situation, contact your legal counsel at once.
 An experienced commercial landlord-tenant attorney can help preserve your rights and may help you get money from your landlord.